idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/examples/cframe_iga.md

 ## Creating IGA Mesh

-To create the mesh file included int this example a Coreform Cubit license is needed.
+To create the mesh file included in this example a Coreform Cubit license is needed.
 Coreform Cubit is a product released and maintained by Coreform, LLC.
 A free to use [Cubit Learn license](https://coreform.com/products/coreform-cubit/free-meshing-software/) can be acquired.